CoronaAPI/Landingpage/docs/guide/README.md

 # Getting Started

-Welcome to our getting started guides.
-There are two primary ways we envision people interacting with our project.
+Welcome to our 'getting started' guides.
+There are two primary ways we envision people interacting with our project:

-1. If you are a developer and would like to consume the latest COVID-19 data in your application / website.
+1. You are a developer and would like to consume the latest COVID-19 data in your application / website.

-2. You are a healthcare worker / government employee / anyone else who may have other (accurate) COVID-19 Data you would like to add to
+2. You are a healthcare worker / government employee / anyone else who may have other (accurate) COVID-19 data you would like to add.

 :::: tabs stretch
 ::: tab I want to consume data